kicer/stm8loader/README.md

 4. **Application Start**:
    - On successful programming or timeout, jumps to main application(0x8004)
    - Option to stay in bootloader mode for debugging

+## Bootloader Integration

+1. The main application includes `bootloader.h`, which redirects the TRAP interrupt vector to `bootloader_enter()` in `bsp/boot0.c`.

+2. During the build process, the Makefile swaps the reset vector (0x8000) and trap vector (0x8004) positions.
+This ensures that upon startup, the bootloader entry routine executes first.

+3. It sends a handshake signal (`0x00 0x0D`) via UART1 and waits approximately 200ms for a response.
+Within the timeout period, execution proceeds to the main application.

 ## Building the Project